RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   sudo systemctl status tunnel-http
   ```

-  ...shows an active service; you might also want to run `netstat -tulpn` on the machine on the public internet and check that its SSH server is now listening on the port you have chosen.
+  ...shows an active service; you might also want to run `netstat -tulpn` on the machine on the public internet and check that its `ssh` server is now listening on the port you have chosen.
 Assuming all is good, enable the service to start at boot with:

   ```
   sudo systemctl enable tunnel-http.service